-It will be a lot easier for him to learn and eventually say the word “ball”, because he now has a reference.
+It will be a lot easier for the child to learn and eventually say the word “ball”, because they now have a reference.

 Some research has also shown that when joint attention occurs during book reading, it can be linked to reading ability and further language learning as the child gets older (Visual Language and Visual Learning Science of Learning Center.
 (2012, June).
 Eye Gaze and Joint Attention (Research Brief No. 5).
 Washington, DC: Amy M. Lieberman).